 These are all concepts that I use with regular success to help people improve their ability to bend their knee.
 And, while it may seem counter intuitive to focus on the straightening of the knee as well, it is one of the key things that seems to hold people back when improving knee bending.

-If you want a personalized plan to get you knee bending and improve your mobility after Stroke email email@example.com and ask to schedule a Free 20 minute Discovery session with us to learn how we can help you.
+If you want a personalized plan to get you knee bending and improve your mobility after Stroke email email@example.com and ask to schedule a Free 20 minute call with me us to learn how I can help you.